03300 585 520

 The Chief Finance Officer (CFO) champions the Trust’s approach to financial best practice and compliance.
 They report to the Accounting Officer (CEO) who is ultimately accountable for financial compliance and practice in line with the ESFA Financial Handbook.

-• Annual school ‘health checks’ which evaluate the performance of the schools using the current Ofsted inspection framework.
+• Yearly school ‘health checks’ which evaluate the performance of the schools using the current Ofsted inspection framework.

 • Annual safeguarding health checks to check compliance.